southwickIO/cloudy-rabbit/README.md

 4. Run any script with the prefix `./`.
 For example: `./fc.py` or `./gl.sh`

 ## Todo
+- [ ] create a menu (main.py) for the application
+- [ ] create a script (nmap ip-options) or scapy that detects source routing
+- [ ] create a script that tells if packets are being fragmented or not.
+Fragmentation is a way to potentially bypass IDS.
+- [ ] Banner grabber using the same dns switing mechanisn from ch.sh
+- [ ] script that detect iis lockdown tool, apache mod headers, and apache2.conf serversignature/server token settings.
+This could detect false or off banners
+- [ ] simple proxy creator script
+- [ ] http tunelling detection script.
+See ../res/Detecting HTTP tunneling.
+- [ ] detect outbound ssh traffic script
+- [ ] simple custom vpn script
+- [ ] IP spoofing detection script.
+See ../res/detecting ip spoofing and ../res/
+- [ ] bogon detection script
+- [ ] routing tables enumeration script
+- [ ] port 53, 445, 161-162, 389, 135, 137-139 enumeration script. make it quiet.
+- [ ] sysinternals wrapper and menu (?exploratory; might be its own project)
+- [ ] sysinternals detector script

 - [ ] Add error handling to scripts
 - [x] Add an output folder check to scripts